Life of Brian

 I also did a little accounting.
 I have separate maps (by having separate Gmail addresses), and the post offices I have to find are associated with brian.the.red and the ones found are linked to mr.miata.
 After this past weekend’s 13 finds, I am down to needing just 63 post offices.
 That figure is coming from the Excel spreadsheet I have to keep track of my progress.
 The trouble came when I updated the Google Maps for each category; they were saying I needed to find 62, and I had already found 326.
 So I was one short in finds and one too many in founds.
 Should be easy.

 The web will tell you that you can download your Google Maps Lists, but I couldn’t get that feature to work.
 I ended up opening the list and copy-and-pasting the list into a text editor.
 I picked the need-to-find list first because it was the smallest.
 I opened the modified .txt file in Excel and compared it to my master spreadsheet.
 I was missing the town of Ophir.
 I then attacked the much larger need-to-find list.
 First I looked to see if Ophir was on there; it wasn’t, darn.
-Fortunately, I found the extra item within the first couple dozen town I sorted through.
+Fortunately, I found the extra item within the first couple dozen towns I sorted through.

 Tagged: Post Offices, Taxes